 Pool 2 – The Dip

 The Dip is the largest pool on the site but is also the most open to the elements – so remember to pack some warm clothes for a windy and cold day.
 Located at the far end of the site the pool has an island in the middle, making it an ideal pool on which to use a feeder.
-Around the margins waters are shallow running from a 1ft gradually falling away 9 or 10 ft around the island, making it a safer option for children as the margins are shallower than the others.
-We ask you not to use floating baits if wildlife is present.
+Around the margins the waters are shallow; running from 1ft gradually falling away to 9 or 10 ft around the island, making it a safer option for children as the margins are shallower than the others.

 Pool 3 – The Marl Pit